 The third class of lender making commercial real estate loans are the life insurance companies.
 Historically life insurance companies have always offered the very cheapest commercial real estate loan rates, but convincing them to make you a commercial real estate loan is very difficult.
 They usually only want deals on the top 10% most desirable properties in the largest cities, and they seldom will go higher than 60% to 68% loan-to-value.
 You might work an entire lifetime as a commercial mortgage banker and never successfully close a commercial real estate loan with a life company.
 In addition, the conduits have been stealing much of the market from life companies because they offer much higher leverage.

 The fourth class of lender making commercial real estate loans are the real estate investment trusts (REIT's).
-REITS are making far fewer commercial real estate loans than in the past, and they have largely become irrelevant.
+Mortgage REITS are making far fewer commercial real estate loans than in the past, and those few loans that they are making are fairly high-cost bridge loans.

 The final large class of lenders making commercial real estate loans are the hard money lenders.
 Using the funds of wealthy private investors or mortgage investment pools, hard money lenders have been making a ton of commercial real estate loans in recent years.
 These commercial real estate loans are usually very expensive, but a desperate borrower can often obtain a commercial real estate loan from a hard money lender in a matter of a few weeks.